 Below are some closeup photos of the finished seams and corners.![Sew a Napkin Show Corner Closeup]()

 To complete your table, don't miss our plastic canvas napkin ring patterns.
-The Pine Needles & Berries Napkin Ring is perfect for your Christmas or holiday table.
-Or we have the Thanksgiving Leaf Napkin Ring pattern.
+The Pine Needles & Berries Napkin Ring is perfect for your Christmas or holiday table, or we have the Thanksgiving Leaf Napkin Ring pattern.

 Update: 7/2023

-What kind of napkins will you make?
+What kind of reusable napkins will you make?

 QUESTIONS?